Vietnam.vn - Nền tảng quảng bá Việt Nam

 Challenge for U23 Vietnam

-The Vietnam U23 team will face a real challenge from the beginning of the tournament in the semi-final match against the Philippines U23 in the 2025 Southeast Asian U23 Championship taking place at 4:00 p.m. today (July 25, FPT Play & VTV5 THTT) in Indonesia.
+The Vietnam U23 team will face a real challenge from the beginning of the tournament in the semi-final match with the Philippines U23 in the 2025 Southeast Asian U23 Championship taking place at 4:00 p.m. today (July 25, FPT Play & VTV5 THTT) in Indonesia.

 Báo Tuổi TrẻBáo Tuổi Trẻ25/07/2025